AbhilashaYadav1305/To-do-List-Application/README.md

 ## Features
 * Static content and views will be served from /public directory
+* Deployed on Heroku cloud platform as a service @[Link](https://polar-temple-78655.herokuapp.com/).

 ## Setup Instructions
 * Download or clone the repo